 D.C.
-Swanson’s The Book Cook, illustrated by Clint Hansen
+Swanson’s Catch, illustrated by Clint Hansen

 D.C.
-Swanson’s The Book Cook, illustrated by Clint Hansen
+Swanson’s Catch, illustrated by Clint Hansen

 D.C.'s DAILY RHYME